Maricunga Lithium Project

 - Under the terms of the joint-venture, Minera Salar Blanco (MSB) and Bearing (BRZ) are free carried with Lithium Power International (LPI) funding

-all expenditures beyond to the delivery of a Definitive Feasibility Study (DFS) by 2018.
+all expenditures through to the delivery of a Definitive Feasibility Study (DFS) by Q4/2018.

-- LPI has currently earned a 32.5% interest through exploration, property and share payments totaling US$21.7 million.
-In order to earn-in their
+- LPI acquired a 51.0% interest through exploration, property and share payments totaling US$28.4 million.

 Maricunga Joint Venture Ownership Structure